sjcockell/fuzzierlogic.blog/files/wp-content/plugins/wptouch/readme.txt

 === Plugin Name ===
-Contributors: BraveNewCode
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40bravenewcode%2ecom&item_name=WPtouch%20Beer%20Fund&no_shipping=0&no_note=1&tax=0&currency_code=CAD&lc=CA&bn=PP%2dDonationsBF&charset=UTF%2d8
+Contributors: BraveNewCode, duanestorey, dalemugford Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40bravenewcode%2ecom&item_name=WPtouch%20Beer%20Fund&no_shipping=0&no_note=1&tax=0&currency_code=CAD&lc=CA&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: wptouch, iphone, ipod touch, theme, apple, mac, bravenewcode, ajax, mobile, mobile, android, blackberry Requires at least: 2.3.x
+Tags: wptouch, iphone, ipod touch, theme, apple, mac, bravenewcode, ajax, mobile, mobile, android, blackberry Requires at least: 2.6
-Tested up to: 2.7.1
+Tested up to: 2.8.4
-Stable tag: 1.8.9.1
+Stable tag: 1.9.3.2

-WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.
+WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android, Opera Mini, Palm Pre and BlackBerry Storm mobile devices.

-Downloaded over *95,000 times* (bravenewcode.com + wordpress.org) since April 2008.

 == Description ==

-With a single click, *WPtouch* transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.
+With a single click, *WPtouch* transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android or BlackBerry touch mobile device.

-The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors without modifying a single bit of code (or affecting) your regular desktop theme.
+The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone, iPod touch, Android, Opera Mini mobile, Palm Pre and BlackBerry Storm visitors without modifying a single bit of code (or affecting) your regular desktop theme.

 The theme also includes the ability for your visitors to easily switch between the *WPtouch* view and your site's regular theme.

-= New In Version 1.8.9.1: =

-* Fixed refresh issue (some pages keep re-loading)
-* Fixed mkdir issue on PHP4 installations
-* Set viewport to fixed width for device to prevent some sites from loading wide
-* Minor revisions to new CSS calendar icon styling
-* Added exclusive mode feature to help in situations where other plugins are incompatible, load too many scripts/css files and both break and slow down WPtouch
-* Added Fancybox for some feature descriptions in the admin

-Please visit http://bravenewcode.com/wptouch/ for a full description & updates on the WPtouch plugin.

-You can also checkout our Support Forums at http://support.bravenewcode.com to post questions and learn tips and tricks for WPtouch and our other plugins.

 == What's New ==

+= Version 1.9.3.2 =
+* Fixed logic with PUSH notification via Prowl

+= Version 1.9.3.1 =
+* Removed unneeded files
+* Bug fixes
+* Style fixes for the display of comments

+= Version 1.9.3 =
+* Fixed issue where regular theme view would not allow pinching for zoom
+* Fixed JS bug in theme
+* Possible fix for time since on comments not working in some situations
+* Added option to disable Ajax comments for those who can't get them working

+= Version 1.9.2.2 =
+* Fixed issue where mobile switch to regular theme was always zoomed in and required refresh
+* Fixed issue where pages changed from published to unpublished still showed in the WPtouch menu
+* Fixed issue where 'Load More Entries' caused blank page or other issues.
+WPtouch now detect possible issues and defaults to pagination
+* WPtouch now loads minified versions of its CSS and JS for the theme, speeding up load times

+= Version 1.9.2.1 =
+* Added check for wp-load.php before attempting ajax comments.
+Should fix WP comment posting issues.
+Working on better Disqus and Intense Debate support as well
+* Removed 'Find in this page' button, until bugs are resolved
+* Now WPtouch will not hide mobileSafari addressbar on single post pages, for readers on slower connections (page won't awkwardly bump them to the top when reading an article)

+= Version 1.9.2 =
+* Fixed bug where WPtouch admin would report that CURL wasn't installed even if it was

+= Version 1.9.1 =
+* Fixed bug for admin panel Ajax not working in some situations
+* Adsense re-enabled
+* Fixed bug where SPAM comments were pushed via Prowl
+* Push Notification options now announces if Curl is not available, instead of not appearing at all
+* Removed text-size adjust option, now replaced with user-adjustable font sizes
+* Minor code corrections

+= Version 1.9 =
+* Fully compatible with WordPress 2.6 - 2.8.x
+* Major rewrites of theme files, css for simplicity, CoreTheme
+* Adsense has been temporarily disabled until we update code for new Google API changes
+* Added experimental support for Opera Mini & Palm Pre mobile browsers
+* Added filter trackbacks and pingbacks from display in comment counts
+* Added friendly 'noscript' display bezel for users with javascript Turned off
+* Added support for Prowl Push notifications for comments, user registrations, and direct messages (if Curl exists on the server)
+* Added ability to exclude categories
+* Added native select for Tags
+* Added theme switch confirm message, saves a cookie to not repeat
+* Added jQuery color picker in admin hex areas for easy selections
+* Added link to online icon generator in admin
+* Added style declaration for images in comments
+* Added 'My Account' button in the sub//header for logged in users replacing 'Logout'
+* Added theme skin selection support, still no other skins enabled yet
+* Added post-options bar on single post page
+* Added new background selections
+* Updated plugin compatibility listing now loads from bravenewcode.com
+* Updated style for comments, working on full support for WP 2.7 comments, Intense Debate
+* Updated success message for ajax comments
+* Updated font zoom replaced by font-size adjust button
+* Updated ajax upload script to v3.1
+* Updated fancybox to compressed v1.2.1
+* Updated Ajax Upload script to 3.2
+* Updated compatibility code (Various WordPress install scenarios) ~ thanks to Will Norris for the suggestions
+* Updated a check if comments are open before showing the comments link
+* Updated local jquery in exclusive mode to use WP, not Google
+* Updated admin style and design
+* Updated search now floats overtop the headerbar
+* Updated the_content_rss() for excerpts, created a custom function which handles it nicely
+* Updated several images in the core images folder, building more dependency on CoreTheme
+* Removed support for WordPress 2.3, lowest known WordPress version supported: 2.6
+* Removed 404 image with English text in it, replaced it with localized 404 text
+* Removed depreciated or unused functions from previous releases
+* Removed ability to disable jQuery; WPtouch Exclusive mode should fix JS issues
+* Fixed home link in menu drop down now respects the logo/bookmark icon choice
+* Fixed WP Spam Free users having had new comments blocked
+* Fixed WPtouch appearing zoomed out and wide
+* Fixed custom page icons not showing up on pages
+* Fixed some domains not showing the beta download/news areas
+* Fixed style issue for icons on pages
+* Fixed the way javascript is called for a elements, should work better in other mobile browsers
+* Fixed switch link issue where regular theme switch link was broken
+* Fixed issue where chosen pages and icons did not appear in the drop down
+* Fixed a variety of scenarios where paths to files and images were broken
+* Fixed a few areas that had text not yet localized, improperly coded
+* More preparation for languages support
+* Preparation for WPtouch 2.0 and themes support (based on CoreTheme)
+* Other minor optimizations, fixes, changes

-(Here's the complete changelog)
+(Here's the complete changelog for past versions)

-= Version 1.8.9.1 (latest): =
+= Version 1.8.9.1 =

 * Fixed refresh issue (some pages keep re-loading)
 * Fixed mkdir issue on PHP4 installations